hienm9/Note-Taker/README.md

 ## Contributors
 ```
-Thanks to Trilogy Education Services for the start code
+Thanks to Trilogy Education Services for the starter code
 Hien Mai @2022 All Rights Reserved.
 ```